ruichaoxu/STING/README.md

   tak676_Survival_JUN2023.R: Construct survival analysis dataset and perform the analysis

+# tak500 stuff

   tak500_NONMEM_molar_popPK_0101_2024.R: Constructing NONMEM dataset for 2 species popPK modeling of TAK-500 tot.mAb and conj.676

+  tak500_NCA_Aug.2024.R: Converting popPK dataset that was used in monolix to NCA dataset that is suitable for PKanalix.
+Reassigning ID being the major task.